-To the extent necessary, the outcomes of the ORSA are translated in ad-hoc ORSA triggers (i.e. events that lead to a significant shock in the risk profile and/or capital position), relevant metrics and/or indicators and management actions for identified material risks.
-Monitoring of the same is part of the regular (Finance & Risk) control cycle.
+To the extent necessary, outcomes of the ORSA are translated in ad-hoc ORSA triggers (i.e. events that lead to a significant shock in the risk profile and/or capital position), risk metrics and management actions for identified material risks.
+Monitoring of ad-hoc ORSA triggers and risk metrics is performed as part of the regular Finance & Risk control cycle.
 Developments are documented in internal Finance & Risk reports and discussed during board and/or delegated committee meetings.
 The CRO within NN Leven is responsible for identifying the need of a (partial) ad-hoc ORSA.
 Head Office will be informed as soon as possible when the decision for a(n) (partial) ad-hoc ORSA is made.
 In such cases, DNB is also informed.